Can trial winners buck recent trends in 2000 Guineas?

 There have been some compelling QIPCO 2000 Guineas trials this spring but will they count for anything in the eagerly awaited first race of the QIPCO British Champions Series at Newmarket on Saturday?

-Recent history suggests not, with nine of the past 12 winners of the 2000 Guineas making their seasonal reappearances.
+Recent history suggests not, with nine of the past 12 winners of the 2000 Guineasatsytzvwuzcacwwrbvsxtqczszvqvcxtae making their seasonal reappearances.
 You can take that further, too, with 15 of the last 21 victors reappearing on the Rowley Mile.

 Galileo Gold and Massaat, the first two home, were both making their respective comebacks last year.
 Twelve months before that, Gleneagles was returning.